Virtual Visitation and Parenting Time Lawyers Monmouth and Ocean County NJ

 Video Calls with Screen Share

 In the era of Coronavirus, Zoom has taken charge as a way for businesses to maintain their productivity and intra-office communication streams.
-The benefits of the platform, which include the capacity to share your screen or draw on a whiteboard while still seeing the participants’ faces, can easily be transferred to parent-child communication.
+The platform’s benefits, which include the capacity to share your screen or draw on a whiteboard while still seeing the participants’ faces, can easily be transferred to parent-child communication.
 In addition to creating the obvious benefit of letting your child see your face as they hear your voice and continue getting to know you by your body language and non-verbal cues, Zoom creates the capacity for parents to maintain a close connection with the activities and growth areas of their child.
-For example, by using the whiteboard function, a parent and their child can work on homework together or play games.
+For example, parents and their children can work on homework together or play games by using the whiteboard function.

 Multiple Callers Video

 Apps like WhatsApp and Apple Facetime are great options for virtual communication as part of a parenting time agreement.
-This is not only because they provide the capacity for parents and children to tune into important non-verbal communication cues that build the subconscious bond, but because they allow for shared visits with, for example, grandparents.
+This is not only because they provide parents and children with the capacity to tune into important non-verbal communication cues that build the subconscious bond, but because they allow for shared visits with, for example, grandparents.
 The inclusion of any other person in a co-parent’s visitation is, of course, subject to the granted permission of the New Jersey Superior Court.
 As is the case in an in-person visitation, certain permissions must be granted to include a third-party, even someone as close as an aunt, uncle, or grandparent.
 Once permission is granted, however, joint calls can create simple rituals for the co-parent and child that are keys to building a healthy, well-rounded relationship.
 Think Sunday afternoon virtual family gatherings, where grandparents, aunts and uncles, and the parent connect with the child over a video call, with the express intention of building a ritual of family togetherness and continuity – checking in about how the week has been; sharing funny or inspiring stories from the week; and setting intentions for the week ahead, at school and at home.
-One can not underestimate the power of physical and emotional connection on the holistic development of a child, even if that connection is virtual.
+One can not underestimate the power of physical and emotional connection to a child’s holistic development, even if that connection is virtual.
 Consider adding regular virtual communication modes to your parenting time agreement.

 Contact a Brick and Sea Girt NJ Visitation Attorney Today